SpiliosEv/DeepQLearningSIREN/README.md

 # General Problem Formulation
 We consider joint beamforming and relay motion control in mobile relay beamforming networks, operating in a spatio-temporally varying channel environment.
-A time slotted approach is adopted, where in each slot, the relays - drones implement optimal beamforming, and estimate their optimal positions for the next slot.
+A time slotted approach is adopted, where in each slot, the relays - drones implement optimal beamforming and estimate their optimal positions to locate themselves for the next slot.
  We place the problem of relay motion control in a sequential decision-making framework.
 We employ Deep Reinforcement Learning (RL) to guide the relay motion, with the goal of maximizing the cumulative Signal-to-Interference+Noise Ratio (SINR) at the destination.

 # Set up
 We consider a **2-dimensional grid** and a communications source and destination pair.
 The source and the destination cannot communicate directly (No Line-of-Sight), therefore we employ some **relays-drones** as individual intelligent agents to assist the communication of the pair.
 The agents can move to exploit the spatiotemporal correlations of the channel in order to achieve high SINR at the destination.
-The grid is dissected to grid cells.
-Each drone can occupy at most one grid cell every time slot.
-The decision for the displacement of each drone at every time slot pertians to the choice of which neighboring cell to move to (or stay in the same grid cell).
+The grid is dissected into grid cells.
+Each drone can occupy, at most one grid cell, during every time slot.
+The decision for the displacement for each drone at every time slot pertains to the choice of which neighboring cell to move to (or stay in the same grid cell).
 That constitutes **a set of 9 possible actions**:
 * moving North ('N')
 * moving South ('S')
 * moving West ('W')